upstate-csci-236-master/master-program-recommender/README.md

 { 'Kalid'  : [0, 0, 3, -3, 5, 0],  'Carlos' : [-5, 0, 5, 1, 0, 0],
   'Suelyn' : [5, 0, 1, -3, 0, 0],  'Bob'    : [0, 5, -3, 0, 0, 5]  }

 Now your program is ready to make recommendations.
-It should output the following message:
+It should then wait for the program-user to enter a command.

-Welcome to the CSCI 236 Book Recommender.
-Type the word in the left column to do the action on the right.

-recommend : recommend books for a particular user

-averages  : output the average ratings of all books in the system

-quit      : exit the program
+recommend : recommend books for a particular recommendation-user averages  : output the average ratings of all books in the system quit      : exit the program

-next task?
+DO NOT OUTPUT ANY PROMPTS.

-The prompt should be repeated after every task is finished.
+The program should repeat processing commands until quit is entered.

+Here is what each command should do:

-Averages
+# Averages

 If the user selects the averages option the program should output all of the books in the file sorted by average rating from highest to lowest.
 For example, see the files in the repository.